How To: Gorgeous Etsy Product Packaging Ideas To Delight, Your Customers!

 22. and if you decide just to wrap your packages in Kraft paper you could top them with a lovely label!
 This is an excellent tutorial from Everyday is a Holiday for DIY Journaling spots and Gift Tags, perfect for Etsy and Folksy packaging!

 Tip #16– Make your own labels!

-I hope this post was useful for you and you managed to pick up a few tips and ideas on how to parcel up your lovely shop packages ^_^
+I hope this post was useful for you and you managed to pick up a few tips and ideas on how to parcel up your beautiful shop packages ^_^

 You Might Enjoy The Happy Mail Pinterest Board